 I thoroughly enjoy my piano students.
 We work hard together in discovering the beauty, patterns and fun of music!
 I offer many incentives that encourage excellence in playing.
 I have 20 years experience teaching, during which time I have taught all ages of students and also, students with special needs and challenges.
 I have a strong background in Music Theory and use that foundation to enhance and balance my students overall music education.
 I also work to build the technical aspect of using hands to enhance the tone quality and power of playing the piano.
 I am a member of a Music Teachers Organization and my students have performance opportunities of Ensemble Performances, Marathon Days and Composition Activities.
 I also have my students perform several times each year in my own studio.
 I try to balance each students repertoire to include method learning, classical music and fun music.

+Everyone should have a job they love as much as I love my job!
 I thoroughly enjoy my students.
 Each of them are fun and great little people!

 Lori has been our piano teacher for more than a decade, having taught all four of my children.
 She is very encouraging while also challenging her students, teaching them strong fundamentals.
 We highly recommend her studio!